 Balchem began in 1967 with a group of entrepreneurs, investors, and Dr. Leslie Balassa.
-They have grown to over 1,400 employees and in countries all over the world.
-Their business is incredibly diverse but in a nutshell focuses on products for human, plant, and animal health and nutrition.
+Since then, they have grown to over 1,400 employees and have offices in countries all over the world.
+Their business is incredibly diverse, but in a nutshell, focuses primarily on products for human, plant, and animal nutrition.
 Their offerings can range from food ingredients and flavorings to sterilization products used in the medical industry.

 Colors & Typography

-Balchem had been recently rebranded before we took on the project so we used the updated color palette for the organization and added some monochromatic accents to complement the main colors.
+Before we took on this project, Balchem had recently been rebranded.
+We chose to use the updated color palette with the addition of some monochromatic accents to complement the main colors.

 Big Goals: Unifying A Global Company

-Balchem is a fascinating global organization that specializes in human, plant, and animal health and nutrition.
-They also leverage the nutrient choline throughout all of their segments as well as industrial applications.
-In order to help people isolate their needs, we had to construct distinct content verticals for users to hone in and reach out.
+Balchem is a fascinating global organization that specializes in human, plant, and animal nutrition.
+They also leverage nutrient choline throughout all of their segments including a few industrial applications.
+In order to better direct the user flow, we needed to construct distinct content verticals for each branch.

-For the benefit of content structure, segmentation, and access we architected the solution using the power of WordPress multisite.
-With custom elements to pull in global menu systems and other components, the site appears seamless to the front end user.
+For the benefit of content structure, segmentation, and access, we architected the their site using the power of WordPress multisite.
+With custom elements to pull in global menu systems and other components, we were able to develop a site that accomplished the company’s goals on the back end while appearing seamless to the front end user.

 Bold Statements And Clean Layouts

-There is plenty of hierarchy within the Balchem website and content.
-While the overall goal was to unify the company under one roof, we still needed to keep each segment clear and organized because of their dramatically different customer bases.
+It’s clear that proper hierarchy was a necessity for the new Balchem site.
+While the overall goal was to unify the company under one roof, we still needed to keep each segment clear and organized due to their dramatically different customer bases.

 Bold contrasting colors were a visual choice to keep the site content engaging, especially as it applies to mobile.
 We’re always cognizant about color contrast as it is crucially important for web accessibility reasons.

-Traffic assessment from Google Analytics review help us to make key decisions about the placement of content and buttons, key pages and fixing drop off points.
+Traffic assessments from Google Analytics helped us make key decisions about the placement of content and buttons, important landing pages and locating drop off points.